lewdes/voucher-pooling-demo/README.md

 - H2

-You may use eclipse/intellij to setup the project locally and start to run it.
+You may use eclipse/intellij to setup the project and start to run it locally.

 This demo is used to show that redeem process.